10 Ideas for Making Friends in Retirement

 - Swimming

-- Pilates, especially when through a medical fitness center
+- Pilates, especially when done through a medical fitness center

 - Chair workouts